mikehardy/buildcache-action/README.md

 - configures the cache for the directory `.buildcache` in your project directory
 - configures buildcache for 500MB of cache storage
 - restores previous caches, and at the end saves the current one
+- turns on `BUILDCACHE_DEBUG=2` for basic troubleshooting and gives you `upload_buildcache_log` param to upload it
+- zeros cache stats by default after restore, so you get clean stats per-run, `zero_buildcache_stats` can disable it

 ## Things that don't work